 About Metropolitan Insurance & Annuity Co

 The company does business in about 10 countries in Asia, with its largest operations in Japan.
-It has an innovation center in Singapore (it is testing an automated insurance solution using blockchain and electronic medical records) and a data analytics center in Malaysia.
-It also does business in Australia, Bangladesh, Hong Kong, and Nepal, and through a joint venture in China, Korea, India, Malaysia, and Vietnam.
+It also does business in Australia, Bangladesh, Hong Kong, China, Korea, and Malaysia.
+It has an innovation center in Singapore and a data analytics center in Malaysia.

-MetLife is active in more than 25 countries across EMEA.
-The segment's biggest operations are in the UK, the Persian Gulf, Poland, and Turkey.
+MetLife is active in many countries across EMEA.
+The segment's biggest operations are in the Gulf region, Poland, and Turkey.

 Sales and Marketing

 MetLife's policies and other products are sold to employer groups, corporations, institutions, and individuals.

 In the US, the company distributes group benefits and retirement products through direct sales forces, while the property/casualty policies are sold directly to employees at their employer's worksite.
 In Asia, it distributes through a range of proprietary and third-party distribution channels including independent agents, bancassurance, and direct marketing.
 In Latin America it uses exclusive and captive agents, telesales, and brokers; and in the EMEA region it uses captive and independent agencies, banks, and direct sales.